niranjannandams99-droid/Python-Projects/01_Zomato_Bangalore_Analysis/README.md

-> **📈 Insight:** The median cost sits in the ₹300–₹700 range, with a long right tail — a small number of premium restaurants skew the distribution significantly.
+> **📈 Insight:** The bulk of the market operates under ₹700 for two.
+Premium pricing above ₹1,500 is a niche strategy — high risk, high reward.
 ---

 ### 5️⃣ Pricing Strategy — Distribution Histogram